Rudi Studer: Education

 He obtained a degree (1975) and a PhD (1982) in Computer Science at the University of Stuttgart.

 Career and research

 From 1985 to 1989 he was project leader and manager at IBM Germany, Institute of Knowledge Based Systems.
-November 1989 he became professor in Karlsruhe.
+November 1989 he became professor at Karlsruhe Institute of Technology.
 Since then, he led his research group to become one of the world leading institutions in Semantic Web technology, and he played a leading role in establishing highly acknowledged international conferences and journals in this area.

 Rudi Studer was also director in the department Information Process Engineering at and one of the presidents of the Research Center for Information Technology as well as co-founder of the spin-off company ontoprise GmbH that developed semantic applications.

 He is a member of Association for Computing Machinery (ACM) and German Informatics Society.

 His research interests span over the main topics important for semantic web technology, including knowledge management, knowledge engineering, ontology management, data and text mining, and semantic web services.